cijujoseph/activiti-examples/adf-samples/insurance-policy-and-claim-center-app/README.md

 	```
 3. Deploy the "activiti-custom-data-model-sample-1.0.0-SNAPSHOT.jar" available in this project to activiti-app/WEB-INF/lib.
 This is the implementation library of the above mentioned custom data model.
 4. Import the following forms into your APS instance.
 These forms are used in the ADF application to display the records from the System of Record (Elasticsearch).

-	1. demo-resources/Insurance_Form_ADF.json
+	 > demo-resources/Insurance_Form_ADF.json

-	2. demo-resources/Property Claim - ADF.json
+	 > demo-resources/Property Claim - ADF.json

 5. Update the insurance-demo-adf-app/environments/environment.ts file with your environment details.
 Please find below the explanation of the properties used in this file

-	 > providers -> Use 'BPM' if you donot have ACS installed and configured to work with APS.
+	 > providers: Use 'BPM' if you donot have ACS installed and configured to work with APS.
 If both ACS and APS are available, use 'ALL'

-	 > ecmUrl -> The base url of ACS.
+	 > ecmUrl: The base url of ACS.
 Ignored if providers is set to 'BPM'

-	 > adminGroupName -> The group name which we will create in APS in step 7 below.
+	 > adminGroupName: The group name which we will create in APS in step 7 below.

 	 > bpmUrl: The base url of APS.